-- This cake can be frozen for fuure consumption.
+- This cake can be frozen for future consumption.
 When doing so, thaw in the fridge overnight and wait to glaze it the day you plan on serving it.

-- You can store this cake in an airtight container up to one week, chilled.
+- You can store this Pineapple Pound Cake chilled in the refrigerator in an airtight container for up to one week.